Is it Recommended that a Pottery Kiln Be Vented?

 Kiln Ventilation Eliminates Fumes and Gases

-Proper ventilation removes the fumes that firing clay and glazes produce like sulfur and carbon compounds.
-Sulfur fumes especially can irritate the eyes, nose, and lungs with a burning sensation.
-The sulfur and other fumes interact with oxygen in the air to produce sulfur oxide, hydrogen, and carbon compounds.
+Proper ventilation removes fumes produced by firing clay and glazes, such as sulfur and carbon compounds.
+Sulfur fumes, especially, can irritate the eyes, nose, and lungs with a burning sensation.
+Sulfur and other fumes react with oxygen in the air to produce sulfur oxides, hydrogen, and carbon compounds.

 If you use more toxic clays, glazes, or lusters, you want to choose a ventilation system that can adequately ventilate these fumes.
 Luster overglaze, when fired in high concentrations, produces toxic fumes.
 Therefore, potters must exercise caution when working with lusters because of the toxic fumes.